mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 -rwx------ 1 user group 35 Dec  4 04:40 hello.sh
 ```

 Now we have 'x', which means executing permission for user.
-Let us run this shell script again:
+Let us execute this shell script again:

 ```
 $ ./hello.sh